Basketball Association of America: 1946–47 season

 The league started with 11 teams, which were divided into two divisions, the Eastern Division and the Western Division.
 Each team played 60 or 61 regular season games.
 The best three teams from each division advanced to the playoffs.
 The two division winners received first-round byes and qualified directly to the semifinals, while the two second-place teams and two third-place teams competed in the best-of-3 quarterfinals, followed by the semifinals.
 The final series was also played in a best-of-7 format.

 On November 1, 1946, at Maple Leaf Gardens in Toronto, the Toronto Huskies hosted the New York Knickerbockers, which the NBA now regards as the league's first official game.
 In the opening game of the BAA, Ossie Schectman scored the opening basket for the Knickerbockers.
 The Eastern Division winner, the Washington Capitols, who had the best record with 49 wins, were defeated in the best-of-7 semifinal by the Western Division winner, the Chicago Stags.
 The Stags advanced to the finals along with the Philadelphia Warriors who defeated the New York Knickerbockers in the other semifinal.
-The Warriors won the inaugural BAA championship by winning the series 4–1.
+The Warriors won the inaugural BAA championship by winning the series 4–1, though it came with the two teams swapping around who got home court advantage due to their home venue hosting a circus at the time.

 The first year had many problems.
 In arenas shared with hockey teams, some arena owners simply put a wooden basketball floor over the ice.
 This caused some games to be cancelled due to puddles on the floor.
 In addition, some owners would not heat their buildings, leading fans to bring blankets to the games and players to wear gloves.
 Attendance averaged just 3,000 per game.
 Teams with large leads would stall by having players dribble the ball for long periods.
 The owners discussed trying a 60-minute game and even doing "innings" where each team would have the ball for a certain period of time.
 In addition, the teams in the league were financially weak.
 However, the BAA still had fans eager to see former college stars play.

 From the beginning, the league aspired to be a major league.
 The league also differed from its rival, the NBL: the BAA played a 48-minute game instead of a 40-minute game, and allowed players to play until they committed six fouls as opposed to five.
 The league formation did not alarm team owners in the NBL until some NBL players switched to the BAA.